 For undergraduate students, a list of funding opportunities is maintained on the UVic Physics department website.
 The Institute for Particle Physics (IPP) also has a summer fellowship that allows you to spend two months in Canada and two months at CERN doing the CERN Summer Student program.
 Most of these summer research opportunities have deadlines early in the calendar year, so if you want to discuss opportunities please reach out as early as you can (i.e. during the Fall semester)!

 For graduate students, please see the "how to apply" page on the UVic Physics page, which has details about the application details and deadlines.
 You don't need to have chosen or even spoken to a potential supervisor before applying, but it can help.
-If you're applying fo NSERC MSc scholarships.
-These have a deadline of December 1st, so if you're keen to apply for this funding please contact me well in advance (e.g. at least a month) of this deadline!
+If you want to apply for an NSERC MSc scholarships, please contact me in October of the year you'd like to apply - the deadline is December 1st.

 Open postdoctoral researcher positions will be advertised on inspre and on the VISPA website.
 I am also happy to sponsor applications for NSERC postgraduate fellowships or other funding opportunities, such as the Marie Skłodowska-Curie Global Postdoctoral Fellowships for European nationals.